-All measurements will be made with the wheel held in a vertical position.
+All measurements will be made with the inner face of the rim normal to the reference plane.

 11.4.2 In addition, the following restrictions will apply:

 - a) For the fixation of air ducts to the upright, a maximum of four studs may be used.
 The studs must have a circular cross section with a maximum diameter of 15 mm. - b) Except for fixations, each air duct must comprise a flat rigid plate, parallel to a vertical plane through the inner face of the rim, of a maximum thickness of 5 mm.
 A radius of maximum 5 mm at the edges of the plate is permitted. - c) Each air duct may also incorporate one simple scoop for the sole purpose of guiding air into the rim.